The South Island Scenic Routes

 What routes to take on a South Island road trip.

-Road trips on the South Island of New Zealand should not be done half-heartedly.
+Road trips on the South Island of New Zealand should not be done halfheartedly.
 There are so many amazing photo opportunities, for example, along the Catlins coast and in Oxford Forest, that you will no want to miss them out.
 Even if you are struggling to think of a travel itinerary for the South Island, the scenic highways would be a good place to start.
+So with that in mind, here are some of the South Island scenic routes that are well worth considering for a South Island road trip.

 Road tripping around the North Island too?
 Check out: The North Island Scenic State Highways.